Mortgage availability: Is mortgage lending tightening & is specialist finance a viable alternative?

 What’s more, recent evidence suggest activity in the market has returned to levels that rival pre-Covid.
 Participants have adapted – shaking off much of the pandemic’s damage.

 Yet, many property investors are still being held back.
-The latest RICS residential survey highlighted sales, new listings, and house prices are struggling against a “weak market backdrop”.
-While there’s many reasons for this, a tighter lending environment is likely the common denominator for all property investors at the moment.
+According to RICS sales, new listings, and house prices were struggling against a “weak market backdrop” in 2023, which continued into 2024.
+While there’s many reasons for this, a decreased mortgage availability is likely the common denominator for all property investors at the moment.
 From single homeowners, through to portfolio landlords.

 What’s causing this, and why is mortgage lending tightening?
 To provide you with some answers to these questions, along with what may be on the horizon, this blog will break down everything you need to know.